March just might be the most perfect month to visit the Lone Star State–and that’s exactly when most families enjoy spring break in Texas.

 Head to Roberts Park to go fishing for the day and to dolphin-watch as large barges slide through the water.

 You may even catch glimpses of stunning sea turtles coming up to say hello!

 There are several coastal-themed shops where you can grab plenty of Texas souvenirs to remember your trip.

 Grab lunch or dinner at the famous Moby Dick’s Restaurant where you can shop while you wait and enjoy some delicious seafood on your trip.

 South Padre is known by many as a go-to place to spend spring break in Texas for college kids looking to party, but there are plenty of spots to visit that are not as crowded or as rowdy.

-Grab the kids and head to Gravity Park and Schlitterbahn to enjoy a day full of activities that your kids are sure to enjoy.
+Grab the kids and head to Gravity Park and the Beach Park at Isla Blanca (formerly the South Padre Island Schlitterbahn) to enjoy a day full of activities that your kids are sure to enjoy.

-And, while much of the beach will be crowded with parties, there are quiet corners, as well–consider taking a sunset horseback ride on the beach to enjoy the water from a different perspective.
+And, while much of the beach will be crowded with parties, there are quiet corners, as well.

 Be sure to catch a sunset on the Laguna Madre Nature Trail, head over to Port Isabel to climb one of the best lighthouses in Texas, and learn about the process of rescuing sea turtles at Sea Turtle, Inc. during your trip as well.

 Texas Lakes + State Parks to Visit in March